Sitecore/Sitecore.Pathfinder/README.md

 The toolchain creates a deliverable package from the source files in a project directory and deploys the package to a website where an installer installs the new files and Sitecore items into the website.

-The developer process is familiar; edit sourcefiles, build and install the package, review the changes on website.
+The developer process is familiar; edit source files, build and install the package, review the changes on website, repeat.

 ## Getting started